Juhyung-L/display_URDF_RViz_tutorial/README.md

 # Background
 A .urdf file represents a robot model using joints and links.
-- links: the rigid skeleton of the robot
+- Links: the rigid skeleton of the robot
-- joints: joins the links together
+- Joints: joins the links together

 # Creating a ROS2 package
 Make a folder and a folder named source in it.
 ***mkdir ~/dev_ws/src***
 ***cd ~/dev_ws/src***
 ***ros2 pkg create --build-type ament_cmake mobile_bot***
-- this will make a folder named mobile_robot inside the src folder
+- This will make a folder named mobile_robot inside the src folder
-- this folder will have
+- This folder will have
   - CMakeLists.txt
   - package.xml
   - include folder